classic-mods-revived/Jurassic-Revived/README.md

 		- `Switch to 1.20.1`
 		- `Switch to 1.21.1`
 	- *Note: You can skip this step if you just want to launch the game.*
+	- *Note: With IntelliJ idea, you can install the Stonecutter plugin and it becomes a dropdown at the top left*

 3. **Launch the Game**
 	- You can launch any of the four targets immediately using the generated Client, Data, or Server run configurations (make sure to have Java 17 and 21 installed and available: